Eric Zaun is all in on beach volleyball.

 “It just feels normal now.
-It’s great, I don’t have any traffic, if I’m practicing at Huntington or Hermosa I’m never late, I just park at the beach the night before.
-There’s no traffic if I leave at 9 or 10 at night.
-It’s the greatest thing.”
+We set up practices and scrimmages at various beaches in the morning, and I’m never late.
+If I’m practicing at Manhattan Beach or Huntington I just park at the beach the night before.
+The traffic in LA can be avoided if I leave for my next destination at 9 or 10 at night.”

 Living in the van allows Zaun plenty of time for one of his favorite hobbies, reading autobiographies of famous athletes.
 His most recent include “Beneath the Surface,” about the life of swimmer Michael Phelps, and “Bad as I Want to Be,” about former basketball star Dennis Rodman.
 And like most players, he’s always seeking sponsors, but one organization he plays for is called “I Love,” a charity that donates a pair of sunglasses in Third World countries for every pair sold.

 The transition from the NVL to the AVP was both mental and physical, Zaun said.

 “Many of the best US players are 35 and older and have been playing on the AVP tour for years.
 They have the experience, knowledge, confidence, and mental toughness that is a big part of this sport, so I need to work extra hard to catch up.
 The physical part is important as well, as the level of competition is a lot higher.”